-If you need help finding health insurance through Connect for Health Colorado, our enrollment specialists can also help you with this.
+If you need help finding health insurance through Connect for Health Colorado.
 We will help you understand the options, calculate your monthly cost, and will help you estimate the credits that may be available to you.

 If you do not qualify for any of the programs, Denver Health will still try to explore other payment options with you.
 In this case, you should contact our billing department or financial counselors.

-Our enrollment specialists screen customers for programs like Medicaid and the Child Health Plan Plus (CHP+) program, and also screen clients for discount programs available at Denver Health, such as the Colorado Indigent Care Program (CICP) and the Denver Health Financial Assistance Program (DFAP) – both programs are designed to help make certain medical services more affordable for the uninsured.
+Our enrollment specialists screen customers for programs like Medicaid and the Child Health Plan Plus (CHP+) program, and also screen clients for discount programs available at Denver Health, such as the Colorado Indigent Care Program (CICP), Denver Health Financial Assistance Program (DFAP), and Hospital Discounted Care (HDC) – these programs are designed to help make certain medical services more affordable for the uninsured.

-Customers who are enrolled in a discount program (CICP and DFAP) must be screened every year by an enrollment specialist.
+Customers who are enrolled in a discount program (CICP, DFAP, and HDC) must be screened every year by an enrollment specialist.